wojciech-ruchlewicz/privacy-policy/barcode-generator.md

 ### Summary

-* The app works **offline** and does **not collect or share personal information**.
+* The app works **offline** and does **not collect or transmit personal data to the developer’s servers**.
 * Codes and labels you create are stored **locally on your device**.
 * The app shows **no ads** and uses **no analytics or tracking SDKs**.
+* If you choose to **share/export** a generated code image, the content you entered (e.g., a phone number embedded in a QR code) may be shared with the app you select.

 ### Data Collection and Sharing

 We do not collect, store, or transmit personal data to our servers.
-The app does not have a user account system and does not require you to provide personal information.
+The app does not have a user account system.

+The app can generate codes that may contain user-provided information (for example, a QR code encoding a phone number).
+If you use Android’s **Share** or **Save/Export** functions, the generated image/file (and its encoded content) may be transferred to the app or service you choose (for example, a messaging app, email client, cloud drive, etc.).
+This happens **only when you explicitly initiate it**.

 ### On-device Data